 With Keshet, I have not only found this active and engaged community, but the organization is also always working to create more spaces with Jewish community and Jewish practice for GLBT and queer people and ideas.
 In addition to all this, doing this work allows me to engage with my Jewish and queer identities in ways I’ve never been able to engage with before.”

-Through the Fellowship’s trainings on storytelling, holding tension, and exploring Jewish texts for social justice and queer elements, Asher has been able to incorporate his Jewish exploration and identity into the organizing he is doing for GLBT community and gender justice.
+Through the Fellowship’s trainings on storytelling, holding tension, and exploring Jewish texts for social justice and queer elements, Asher was able to incorporate his Jewish exploration and identity into the organizing he was doing for GLBT community and gender justice.

 Asher Bruskin is fighting for gender justice.
 What will you fight for?